CloakBrowser — What is it?

 Limitations

-• Limitation 1: May require additional setup for proxy usage
+• Limitations: May require additional setup for proxy management, not a CAPTCHA solver, limited to web-based tasks

 Source: Synthesis of README, code structure and dependencies